ime-lab/ReXamHome/README.md

-# ReXamHome : Screen Recorder for proctoring exam from home
+# ReXamHome : Screen recorder for proctoring exam from home

 ReXamHome is a small web (html+javascript) program that is used to record a computer screen and webcam to a video file.